dclause/hermes-five/roadmap.md

 The purpose for this release is to create a proof-of-concept of the project:

 - determine the API syntax (which may vary until stable 1.0)
-- build the underlying requirements (events, tasks, multi-tasking, etc..)
+- build the underlying requirements (events, tasks, multi-tasking, etc.)
 - validate Firmata protocol as a communication choice
 - demonstrate both input/ouput device communication with simple examples (led, servo, button, potentiometer)